-procedure WRITELINE (file F: TEXT; L: inout LINE); procedure WRITE (L: inout LINE;VALUE: in BIT; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE;VALUE: in BIT_VECTOR; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE;VALUE: in BOOLEAN; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE;VALUE: in CHARACTER; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE;VALUE: in INTEGER; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE;VALUE: in REAL; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0; DIGITS: in NATURAL:= 0); procedure WRITE (L: inout LINE;VALUE: in STRING; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE;VALUE: in TIME; JUSTIFIED: in SIDE:= RIGHT; FIELD: in WIDTH := 0; UNIT: in TIME:= ns);
+925 procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out BIT; VALUE: out BIT); GOOD: out BOOLEAN); procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out BIT_VECTOR; VALUE: out BIT_VECTOR) procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out BOOLEAN; VALUE: out BOOLEAN); GOOD: out BOOLEAN); 930 procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out CHARACTER; VALUE: out CHARACTER); procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out INTEGER; VALUE: out INTEGER); GOOD: out BOOLEAN); 935 procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out REAL; VALUE: out REAL); GOOD: out BOOLEAN); procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out STRING; VALUE: out STRING); GOOD: out BOOLEAN); procedure READ (L: inout LINE; procedure READ (L: inout LINE; VALUE: out TIME; VALUE: out TIME); GOOD: out BOOLEAN); 940 Output routines for standard types: procedure WRITELINE (file F: TEXT Γ; L: inout LINE); procedure WRITE (L: inout LINE; JUSTIFIED VALUE: in BIT; : in SIDE:= RIGHT; FIELD: in WIDTH := 0); 945 procedure WRITE (L: inout LINE; JUSTIFIED VALUE: in BIT_VECTOR; : in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE; JUSTIFIED VALUE: in BOOLEAN; : in SIDE:= RIGHT; FIELD: in • WIDTH := 0); procedure WRITE (L: inout LINE; JUSTIFIED VALUE: in CHARACTER; : in SIDE:= RIGHT; FIELD: in • WIDTH := 0); 950 procedure WRITE (L: inout LINE; JUSTIFIED VALUE: in INTEGER; : in SIDE:= RIGHT; FIELD: in • WIDTH := 0); VALUE: in REAL; : in SIDE:= RIGHT; FIELD: in NATURAL:= 0); WIDTH := $0;$ 955 procedure WRITE (L: inout LINE; JUSTIFIED VALUE: in STRING; : in SIDE:= RIGHT; FIELD: in WIDTH := 0); procedure WRITE (L: inout LINE; JUSTIFIED UNIT: in TI VALUE: in TIME; : in SIDE:= RIGHT; FIELD: in ME:= ns); WIDTH := $0;$ end TEXTIO;

 -- File position predicate:

 -- function ENDFILE (file F: TEXT) return BOOLEAN;

-end TEXTIO;

 Procedures READLINE and WRITELINE declared in package TEXTIO read and write entire lines of a file of type TEXT.
 Procedure READLINE causes the next line to be read from the file and returns as the value of parameter L an access value that designates an object representing that line.
-If parameter L contains a non-null access value at the start of the call, the object designated by that value is deallocated before the new object is created.
+If parameter L contains a nonnull access value at the start of the call, the object designated by that value is deallocated before the new object is created.
 The representation of the line does not contain the representation of the end of the line.
 It is an error if the file specified in a call to READLINE is not open or, if open, the file has an access mode other than read-only (see 3.4.1).
 Procedure WRITELINE causes the current line designated by parameter L to be written to the file and returns with the value of parameter L designating a null string.
 If parameter L contains a null access value at the start of the call, then a null string is written to the file.
-It is an error if the file specified in a call to read the null string is written to the file.
-It is an error if the file specified in a call to read the value of parameter L designating a null string.
+It is an error if the file specified in a call to que of parameter L designating a null string.
 If parameter L contains a null access value at the start of the call, then a null string is written to the file.
-It is an error if the file specified in a call to WRITELINE is not open or, if open, the file has an access mode other than write-only.
+It is an error if the file specified in a call to QUE of parameter L designating a null string.